holium/realm/lib/presence/README.md

 # @holium/realm-presence

-The JS lib for developers to use in order to leverage Realm's shared cursor feature set.
+The JS lib for developers to use Realm's shared cursor feature set.

 ## Example usage